wblaney3/TensorFlow/README.md

+# This line was added to learn how to use a pull request
 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: